Entropic Independence I: Modified Log-Sobolev Inequalities for Fractionally Log-Concave Distributions and High-Temperature Ising Models: Introduction

 \subsection{Techniques}

-First, we discuss the idea behind our main result, Theorem~\ref{thm:entropic-independence}, which in particular establishes entropic independence of the probability distribution $\mu$ given fractional log-concavity of the generating polynomial $g_{\mu}$.
+First, we discuss the idea behind our main result, \cref{thm:entropic-independence}, which in particular establishes entropic independence of the probability distribution $\mu$ given fractional log-concavity of the generating polynomial $g_{\mu}$.
 Recall that $(1/\alpha)$-entropic independence holds for $\mu$ if the inequality

 is true for all probability measures $\nu$.
 The connection with the generating polynomial appears when we fix the left hand side, or more precisely fix the marginal $q = (q_1,\ldots,q_n) := \nu D_{k \to 1}$, and ask for the \emph{worst-case} choice of $\nu$ given this constraint: the measure $\nu$ minimizing the rhs.
-This is a minimum relative entropy problem, so based on convex duality (Lemma~\ref{lem:KL-dual}, cf. \cite{singh2014entropy}), we get a formula in terms of ``dual'' variables $\log z_1,\ldots,\log z_n$ corresponding to the constraints; concretely, we have
+This is a minimum relative entropy problem, so based on convex duality (\cref{lem:KL-dual}, cf. \cite{singh2014entropy}), we get a formula in terms of ``dual'' variables $\log z_1,\ldots,\log z_n$ corresponding to the constraints; concretely, we have

 The factor of $k$ in the exponent of each $z_i$ appears because the down operator $D_{k \to 1}$ has a $1/k$ chance of picking any particular element of its input set $S$.
 Note that the rhs can now be lower bounded by making any choice of the variables $z_1,\ldots,z_n > 0$.
-By choosing $z$ related to $q$ and $p := \mu D_{k \to 1}$, we can then show that the right hand side can be lower bounded in terms of $\DKL{q \river p} = \DKL{\nu D_{k\to 1} \river \mu D_{k\to 1}}$ if (for example) we have $\alpha$-fractional log-concavity; we leave the details to Section~\ref{sec:entropic-independence}.
+By choosing $z$ related to $q$ and $p := \mu D_{k \to 1}$, we can then show that the right hand side can be lower bounded in terms of $\DKL{q \river p} = \DKL{\nu D_{k\to 1} \river \mu D_{k\to 1}}$ if an appropriate convexity inequality holds, and in particular if we have $\alpha$-fractional log-concavity; we leave the details to \cref{sec:entropic-independence}.